colejarczyk/doc/userguide/merchants/account/account_activate.rst

 3. To activate the merchant account click ``Inactive`` in the **Active** column.

-   The button in the column changes to Active and appears as a red.
+   The button in the column change to Active and appears as a red.